dsgrid/dsgrid-project-StandardScenarios/dsgrid_project/build_registry/README.md

 as new derived datasets are added.

 ## Dependencies
+You need to have access to a dsgrid registry database.
+This README will be updated when the dsgrid team has a central database.
+For now, refer to the dsgrid documentation or contact the developers if you need help setting up a database.

 The scripts rely on Apache Spark cluster creation scripts in https://github.com/NREL/HPC/tree/master/applications/spark.
 You must clone it locally.
 ```